 Overview

-Malawi’s mining sector accounts for 1 percent of GDP.
-The government projects mining will grow by five percent in 2023 and 2024.
-Anticipated contributions to GDP will nevertheless remain below one percent.
-Malawi has several minerals with economic potential, including uranium, phosphates (apatite), bauxite, kaolinitic, coal, kyanite, limestones, rare earths (including strontianite and monazite), graphite, sulphides (pyrite and pyrrhotite), titanium minerals, and vermiculite.
-Most of these minerals were evaluated in the past by either the Ministry of Mining (through the Geological Survey Department) or private companies.
-Only phosphate, coal, limestone, uranium, iron ore, rock aggregate, and precious stones have been exploited.
-Several rare earth and niobium projects are planned, with anticipated start dates in the next 2 years.
-Gas and oil exploration in Lake Malawi is underway.
+Malawi’s mining sector accounts for 1 percent of GDP with primarily small-scale mining operations.
+The World Bank estimates the sector raised its annual contribution to Government revenue from 2.6 percent in 2022 to 3.5 percent in 2023.
+Malawi has several minerals with economic potential, such as uranium, phosphates (apatite), bauxite, kaolinitic, coal, kyanite, limestones, rare earths (including strontianite and monazite), graphite, sulphides (pyrite and pyrrhotite), titanium minerals, and vermiculite.
+Most of these minerals were evaluated in the past by either Ministry of Mining (through Geological Survey Department) or private companies.
+Only phosphate, coal, limestone, uranium, iron ore, rock aggregate, gold, and precious stones have previously been exploited.
+Several rare earth, rutile, graphite, and niobium projects are planned, with anticipated start dates in the next five years.
+Gas and oil exploration rights in Lake Malawi have previously been awarded.
 The government plans to use onshore clean technology to preserve the lake’s ecosystem.

 Opportunities

-Mineral deposits, including but not limited to bauxite, heavy mineral sands, monazite, coal, vermiculite, uranium, gemstones, limestone, graphite, rare-earth-elements, iron ore, niobium tantalum, precious and semi-precious stones, dimension stones, gypsum, and rock aggregates reportedly exist.
-The MGDS has also reported alluvial gold mineralization and kimberlitic anomalies in the country.
+Mineral deposits, including but not limited to bauxite, heavy mineral sands, monazite, coal, vermiculite, uranium, gemstones, limestone, graphite, rare-earth-elements, iron ore, niobium, rutile, tantalum, precious and semi-precious stones, dimension stones, gypsum, and rock aggregates reportedly exist.
+Alluvial gold mineralization and kimberlitic anomalies in the country have also been reported in recent years by the MGDS.
 Like many other African countries, most of these deposits remain untouched and are spread across the country.
 The collection of high-resolution geophysical data, indicated by the availability of some magnetic and radiometric anomalies, signals the possibility of further exploration for various mineral types including radioactive ore or ores associated with radioactive elements.
-It is expected that exploration activities together with an on-going Geological Mapping and Mineral Assessment Project (GEMMAP) will help collect data on the different types of minerals that exist in Malawi.
-Below is a table with deposits, locations, and reserves.
+It is expected that exploration activities, together with an on-going Geological Mapping and Mineral Assessment Project (GEMMAP), will help collect data on the different types of minerals that exist in Malawi.
+Proven deposits of rare earth minerals, rutile, and graphite have led to several mining companies conducting advanced feasibility studies with production in these mines forecasted to commence between 2029 and 2031.
+With Malawi being a new player in large scale commercial mining, there are existing opportunities for infrastructure development in and around mines; supply of mining equipment and hardware; and provision of technical services and supply chain management.

 Rutile | Kasiya - Lilongwe | 1.32% rutile |